 Changes to our service delivery

 There are some changes to our services due to the impact of COVID-19.
 These changes are occurring to adhere to the Government regulations with respect to social distancing and to ensure our carers and the people they care for are safe.

-Our phone-based advisory service is available to support carers.
+Our phone based Carer Support Planners are available to support carers.
 This service is free and confidential, and available Monday – Friday 9am – 6pm, with professional counsellors available to talk through any concerns you may have.
 To access this telephone: 1800 422 737.

 - Emergency respite and respite through financial directed packages are still available and will be offered throughout this period.
 To access this telephone 1800 422 737.

 - Carer counselling is now available either face-to-face or via phone, and the process to access this support has not changed, please call 1800 422 737, Monday – Friday 9am – 6pm.

 Useful links for Carers on COVID-19